Identifying the lights position in photometric stereo under unknown lighting: Notation

 We let the surface of the object be represented by $z=u(x,y)$, with $(x,y)\in\Omega$.
 Then,

 denote the gradient of $u$ and the normal vector to the surface of the object, respectively.

-As it is customary, when it is useful to vectorize images we order the pixels lexicographically, i.e., stacking into a single vector the columns of the matrix containing the image.
-The pixel of coordinates $(i,j)$ takes the index $k=(i-1)s+j$, where $k=1,\ldots,p$, and $p=rs$ is the number of pixels in the image.
+As it is customary, images are vectorized by ordering the pixels lexicographically.
+The pixel of coordinates $(i,j)$ takes the index $k=(i-1)s+j$, where $k=1,\ldots,p$, and $p$ is the number of pixels in the image.
+We will set either $p=(r+2)(s+2)$ or $p=rs$ depending on whether the boundary pixels are considered in the discretization or not.
 For each point in the discretization of $\Omega$, we write indifferently

 using the two-index notation to refer to the values on the grid, and the one-index notation to identify the values after the vectorization.